 The port of Vila do Conde is located in the town of Barcarena, about 2 hours by car from Belem.
 There are seven berths distributed in three piers with internal and external berths.
 Pier 1 (berths 101 and 102) operates general cargo.
 Bauxite cargo loaded at the port of Trombetas for receivers Alunorte is discharged at external berth 101 while alumina is shipped from internal berth 102.
 Pier 2 (berths 201 and 202) also operate general cargo.
 Pier 3 includes berths 301 and 302.
-External berth 301 is the preferential berth for containers and internal berth 302 is destined to smaller vessels, especially livestock carriers.

-In October 2015, a livestock carrier called the HAIDAR sank alongside berth 302 with 5,000 head of cattle on board and to this time the wreck has still not been removed after it was abandoned by its owners so that this berth is still interdicted.
+External berth 301 is the preferential berth for containers and is also used to load Manganese cargo from shippers Buritirama.
+Internal berth 302 is destined to smaller vessels, especially livestock carriers, however in October 2015, a livestock carrier called the HAIDAR sank alongside berth 302 with 5,000 head of cattle on board and to this time the wreck has still not been removed after it was abandoned by its owners so that this berth is still interdicted.